aerogear/graphback/docs/resolvers/custom-resolvers.md

 ### Retrieving Nested Fields From `GraphQLResolveInfo`
-If you want to retrieve nested selected fields from the GraphQL query to the database query, you can optionally pass the `nested path` as an argument to the `.findBy(..)` method.
+If you want to retrieve nested selected fields from the GraphQL query to the database query, you can optionally pass the `nested path` as an argument to the [`findBy`](../api/core/classes/_runtime_crudservice_.crudservice.md#findby) method.

 For example: